felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 their shoot 'em up guides.
 It was thanks to this website that I learned about [Treasure Co Ltd.](https://en.wikipedia.org/wiki/Treasure_(company)), who is now arguably my favorite video game developer.
 For a few years, getting to play games like Radiant Silvergun and Ikaruga were my biggest ambitions, back when they were only available on their original hardware.
+Gotta imagine how peaceful life was back then to have this kind of ambition...
 I remember daydreaming about what it felt like to play Radiant Silvergun, since I was unable to emulate it.
 At over $200 for a copy, it was my Mt.
 Everest.

 {{< figure src="/img/hoarding-project/racketboy-guides.png" position="center" caption="To anyone new to retro gaming, racketboy.com is the absolute best reference to begin your journey." >}}